dfinity/portal/style-guide.md

 - All bullet point lists should be prefaced with introduction text followed by a colon.
 - All items within a bullet point list should end in a period, regardless if the entry is a full sentence or not.
 - All numbered lists should use the format `1.` for numbering each list entry.
-- All user steps for guides and tutorials should use the format `Step 1:` to preface each step's contents.
+- All user steps for tutorials should use the format `Step 1:` to preface each step's contents.

 ## Bulleted lists